Overview

 How are dermabrasion & microdermabrasion performed?

-Dermabrasion at Cleveland Clinic Cosmetic & Plastic Surgery Center is generally performed as an outpatient procedure.
-Medication may be given prior to surgery to relax you.
-The affected area is thoroughly cleansed with an antiseptic cleansing agent and then your doctor will apply a special spray that freezes the skin.
+Dermabrasion at Cleveland Clinic Cosmetic & Plastic Surgery Center is generally performed in an outpatient setting.
+You may take medication before the surgery to help you relax.
+The affected area is thoroughly cleansed with an antiseptic cleansing agent, and the surgeon will apply a special spray that freezes your skin.

 What are the different types of dermabrasion & microdermabrasion?